 Bad breakups or abusive relationships can cause us to wall ourselves off.
 We do this sometimes without giving ourselves the opportunity to figure some things out.
 God has created us to be instinctual, empathetic, and intelligent beings.
 When we get hurt, through the Spirit within, He will bring us to a place of healing and wholeness, but we don’t get to sit down on this one.
 Our engagement in the healing process is crucial.
 God tells us in Ephesians 5:8 (NKJV), “For you were once darkness, but now you are light in the Lord.
 Walk as children of light.”
 To walk in the light is a choice to exercise the energy and action to do so.
 The light of Christ is inside of us, so we’re not walking alone.
 He is with us every moment of every day.
 We were once in the dark, but through Christ we have a way to enter the light.

 Philippians 2:12 tells us to work out our salvation with reverence and respect.
 When we gave our lives to the Lord and made him the head of them, we were born-again spiritually.
-Our human-spirits were recreated in Christ Jesus, born anew.
+Our human-spirits were recreated in Christ Jesus, and they became brand new.
 Our souls, on the other hand, were not made brand new.
-In Ephesians 4:23, God makes it clear that changing the way we think, speak, and behave is totally our responsibility.
-He will not overstep our free-will, and the Holy Spirit that lives within us will not make our hearts and minds automatically virtuous.
-It is a walk—a step by step journey in which Christ leads us by the hand as we allow him to guide us into the light of healing.
+In Ephesians 4:23, God makes it clear that changing the way we think, speak, and behave is required, and it’s totally our responsibility.
+He will not overstep our free-will.
+God will not start throwing all the bad stuff out without our permission, and the Holy Spirit that lives within us will not make our hearts and minds automatically virtuous.
+It is a relationship.
+This means it’s a hand-in-hand walk that God is looking to establish with us.
+It is a step by step journey in which Christ leads us by the hand as we allow him to guide us into the light of healing.
 It’s a faith walk!

 When a child feels pain, the first question out of the parent’s mouth is “where does it hurt?”
 As we get older, we should be able to recognize pain with greater specificity, and deal with it with more maturity.
 We’re not perfect at it, but we are much more capable of helping ourselves in the process of healing than we believe.